The Roadmap

 5. Put all of the knowledge into practice by writing a large project.

-Upon completion you can claim youself a programmer.
-The ocean of knowledge of computer science, however, is wide and deep, and at this point you can explore it by yourself.
+Upon completion of these five steps you can claim youself a programmer.
+The ocean of knowledge of computer science, however, is wide and deep, yet at this point you equipped with enough knowledge and experience to explore it with free will.

 Step 0: Setting Up a Computer